vadrsa/ACA2024_PS2/README.md

+# Testing the solution
+The solution comes with a set of unit tests, that you should try to take advantage of.
+Here are some of the advantages of using test driven development(TDD):

+- **Error Detection:** Tests help identify errors and issues in your code early in the development cycle, saving time and effort in the long run.
+- **Understanding Requirements:** They ensure your implementation meets the specified requirements, acting as a guideline for the functionality your code must achieve.
+- **Learning and Improvement:** Engaging with tests enhances your problem-solving and coding skills, teaching you to write more robust and maintainable code.
+- **Preparation for Real-World Development:** The practice mirrors real-world software development environments where reliability and quality are paramount.

+## How to Run the Unit Tests

+### Prerequisites
+Before you can effectively run the unit tests and work on the "GalacticArchive.IndexingEngine" project, there are a few prerequisites you'll need to meet.
+One of the key requirements is having Docker installed on your machine.

+### Installing Docker

+1. **Download Docker:**
+   - Visit the [Docker website](https://www.docker.com/get-started) and download the Docker Desktop application for your operating system.

+2. **Install Docker:**
+   - After downloading, run the installer and follow the on-screen instructions to complete the installation process.
+   - For Windows users, Docker Desktop requires the WSL 2 feature and might prompt you to enable it during installation.
+Follow the provided instructions to set up WSL 2 if necessary.

+3. **Verify Installation:**
+   - To ensure Docker has been installed correctly, open a terminal or command prompt and run the following command:
+     ```
+     docker --version
+     ```
+   - This command should return the installed version of Docker, indicating that it is correctly installed and ready to use.

+### Using an IDE (e.g., Visual Studio)

+- **Test Explorer:**
+  - Go to `Test` > `Windows` > `Test Explorer` to open the Test Explorer pane.
+- **Running Tests:**
+  - In the Test Explorer, you can run all tests by clicking `Run All` or select specific tests and run them individually.
+- **Viewing Results:**
+  - The Test Explorer window displays the outcome of each test run, marking them as passed (green tick) or failed (red cross), along with detailed error messages for failures.

+### Using the Command Line

+- **Navigate to Test Project Directory:**
+  - Open a command prompt or terminal window and navigate to the directory containing the "GalacticArchive.IndexingEngine.Tests" project file.
+    ```
+    cd path\to\your\project\GalacticArchive.IndexingEngine.Tests
+    ```
+- **Run the Tests:**
+  - Execute the following command:
+    ```
+    dotnet test
+    ```
+  - This command compiles the tests and the project, runs the tests, and displays the results directly in the terminal.

 # Working on the Problem Set via GitHub

 This guide outlines the steps to efficiently work on Problem Sets using GitHub.
 By following these steps, you will fork the assignment repository, clone it to your local machine, work on the problems, push your changes, and finally, submit a pull request to the original repository.